 The emphasis on interdisciplinary and interfaculty teaching ensures that students approach IR and the role of international organization and international organizations in an integrated manner – from historical, political, economic and legal angles.
 Moreover, during the Bachelor’s phase, language training is offered in several modern international languages.

 The IRIO department provides an international teaching and research environment for an international community of students and research staff.
 Close interaction between students and staff is common practice: many lectures are taught in small-group seminar format.
 Moreover, students are stimulated to follow part of their study programme at a partner university abroad or do a placement.
 IRIO students thus gain a great deal of experience in preparation for a promising career, at home or abroad.

-The department is responsible for the BA International Relations and International Organization (CROHO 50627), the 60 ects MA International Relations (CROHO 60734), as well as the 120 ects NOHA Joint Master’s Degree Programme in International Humanitarian Action (NOHA) (CROHO 60819), which is an Erasmus Mundus Master.
+The department is responsible for the BA International Relations and International Organization (CROHO 50627), the 60 ects MA International Relations (CROHO 60734), the 120 ects research master Modern History and International Relations (CROHO 60820), as well as the 120 ects NOHA Joint Master’s Degree Programme in International Humanitarian Action (NOHA) (CROHO 60819), which is an Erasmus Mundus Master.
 Erasmus Mundus is a worldwide cooperation and mobility programme that aims to enhance quality in higher education and promote intercultural understanding.
 Funded by the European Commission, Erasmus Mundus programmes provide scholarships to outstanding students from outside the European Union.
-The department also participates in the Erasmus Mundus Master Euroculture and the research master Modern History and International Relations
+The department also participates in the Erasmus Mundus Master Euroculture.

 International Relations and International Organization